Traveling to BMC During the COVID-19 Pandemic

 3) You have to complete an online Health Declaration Form before passing immigration in Accra.

 4) Upon arrival at KIA, everyone must get a rapid COVID-19 test.
-The cost is $150 per person.
+The cost is $150 per person and you must pay online before leaving.

-can must pay at the following website: https://myfrontierhealthcare.com/Home/Pay Be sure to print your receipt and you will present it to the officials at KIA before undergoing your COVID test.
-If you don’t pay online, you can pay in cash or credit card at the airport.
-We paid with new $100 US bills.
-You must pay online before boarding (as of Nov.
-16, 2020)
+You must pay at the following website: https://myfrontierhealthcare.com/Home/Ghana Be sure to print your receipt and you will present it to the officials at KIA before undergoing your COVID test.

 The testing process was very orderly and professionally executed.
 After your nose is swabbed in a cubicle by a nurse, you then proceed to immigration and on to baggage claim.
 You are not permitted to leave with your baggage until your test result arrives and is NEGATIVE.

-5) If your airport test is POSITIVE, you will be quarantined at a government hospital for two weeks at your own personal expense.
+5) If your airport test is POSITIVE, you will be quarantined by the Ghanaian government for one week at your own personal expense.

-6) The wearing of masks is required in public in Ghana until (at least) December 14th.
+6) The wearing of masks is required in public in Ghana.

 In Accra, you will see many people wearing masks and many businesses require hand washing, temperature checks, and masks for entry.
 There is a hefty fine if you are caught not wearing your mask (minimum $2000, max $10000).